Are the departments staying within the allocated budgets?

 Even though credit cards are easier to maintain and you don’t have to worry about paying the vendors, you lack cost control.

-Since employees are purchasing without any written approvals, you could have small or large cost overruns.
+Since employees purchase without written approval, you could have small or large cost overruns.

 And that could lead to you going over budget.